toddledev/documentation/docs/07-styling/05-animation-editor/index.md

 ---
 title: Animation editor
-description:
+description: Bring joy and delight to your apps by using the Nordcraft animation editor to generate CSS animations in an intuitive visual interface.
 ---

 # Animation editor

-The animation editor in Nordcraft allows you to create and manage animations for your components.
+Using the animation editor in Nordcraft, you can create and manage animations for your components.
 You can define keyframes and set animation properties such as duration, delay, and easing functions.

-Animations are rendered to the DOM as CSS animations, which means they are tiny, performant and can be used in any web project without additional dependencies and will run smoothly across all modern browsers.
+Animations are rendered to the DOM as pure CSS animations, which means the resulting code is lean, performant, and can be used in any web project without additional dependencies.
+Your animations created with the Nordcraft animation editor and will run smoothly across all modern browsers.

 ## Creating animations

-To create an animation, follow these steps:
+To create an animation:

-1. Select an element in the [element panel](/the-editor/element-panel).
+1. Select an element in the [element panel](/the-editor/element-panel)
-2. Locate the **Animations** section in the style panel.
+2. Locate the **Animations** section in the style panel
-3. Click the **Add animation** button to open the animation editor.
+3. Click the [kbd]+[kdb] button to open the animation editor
-4. You can now add keyframes or start from one of the preset templates available in the editor.
+4. Choose from one of the preset animation templates available in the editor or start by adding your own keyframes

 ## Keyframes